open-mmlab/mmaction2/configs/skeleton/posec3d/README.md

    According to the [Linear Scaling Rule](https://arxiv.org/abs/1706.02677), you may set the learning rate proportional to the batch size if you use different GPUs or videos per GPU, e.g., lr=0.01 for 8 GPUs x 8 videos/gpu and lr=0.04 for 16 GPUs x 16 videos/gpu.
 2. The values in columns named after "reference" are the results got by testing on our dataset, using the checkpoints provided by the author with same model settings.
 The checkpoints for reference repo can be downloaded [here](https://drive.google.com/drive/folders/1sFfmP3yrfc7IzRshEELOby7-aEoymIFL?usp=sharing).
+3. You can follow the guide in [Preparing Skeleton Dataset](https://github.com/open-mmlab/mmaction2/tree/master/tools/data/skeleton) to obtain skeleton annotations used in the above configs.

 :::